SSWConsulting/SSW.Rules.Content/rules/sql-server-cpu-pressure/rule.md

 ## Identify missing indexes

 Indexes can dramatically improve query performance.
 SQL Server has inbuilt mechanisms to try and identify indexes that would aid a particular query.
-Running the following sql identifies the 50 queries consuming the most CPU where SQL Server has identified that there is potentially a missing index.
+Running the following SQL identifies the 50 queries consuming the most CPU where SQL Server has identified that there is potentially a missing index.

 ``` sql
 SELECT